marcelop3251/kotlin-exposed-koin-javalin/README.md

 This microservice only demonstrates how we can combine the technologies mentioned.

-Environment variables that sould be available.
+Environment variables that should be available.
 ```
 DATABASE_JDBC_URL=<url of jdbc>
 DATABASE_USER_NAME=<user name>